HMS Owen Glendower

-HMS Owen Glendower (or Owen Glendour) was a Royal Navy 36-gun fifth-rate Apollo-class frigate launched in 1808 and disposed of in 1884.
-In between she was instrumental in the seizure of the Danish island of Anholt, captured prizes in the Channel during the Napoleonic Wars, sailed to the East Indies and South America, participated in the suppression of the slave trade, and served as a prison hulk in Gibraltar before she was sold in 1884.
+HMS Owen Glendower (also spelt Owen Glendour) was a 36-gun Apollo-class frigate of the Royal Navy launched in 1808 and sold in 1884.
+During her career she was instrumental in the seizure of the Danish island of Anholt, captured prizes in the Channel during the Napoleonic Wars, sailed to the East Indies and South America, participated in the suppression of the Atlantic slave trade, and served as a prison hulk in Gibraltar before she was sold in 1884.